Parents: Tired of Paying Big Bucks for Toys? Sign Your Child Up to Test Them

 It sounds crazy, but it’s entirely possible.
 Many legitimate toy companies hire normal kids to be toy testers.
 If you want your child to be one, the age range seems to vary depending on the application, but typically companies are looking for toddlers through preteens.
 The company will either send your child a toy to review or ask you to take them to a toy lab at the company’s headquarters.

 Interested?
-Here are three tips to help your child land the gig:
+Here are four tips to help your child land the gig:

 1. Get a Jump on the Toy Testing Competition